2026 Allulose Review: What It Is and How To Use It Right

 (4) Epimerization – Enzymes convert fructose into allulose.

-• Looking for more details on how allulose is made?
-Refer to each GRAS notice submitted by manufacturers for FDA review HERE — for each one, click "D-psicose" on the "Substance" column, and then download the PDF.
+For more details on how allulose is made, refer to the GRAS notices submitted by manufacturers for FDA review HERE — click "D-psicose" in the "Substance" column, and download the PDF for each notice.

 Where Do I Buy Allulose Made From Figs?